rhayes777/PyAutoFit/README.md

 ## Transdimensional Modeling

-**PyAutoFit** specializes in transdimensional modeling, where many different highly complex models are paramertized and fitted to the same data-set.
+In transdimensional modeling many different models are paramertized and fitted to the same data-set.

 This is performed using **transdimensional model-fitting pipelines**, which break the model-fit into a series of **linked non-linear searches**, or phases.
 Initial phases fit simplified realizations of the model, whose results are used to initialize fits using more complex models in later phases.